 You know you're unfaithful in your marriage if you act on sexual attractions outside your marriage.
 Having sex with someone other than your spouse is marital infidelity, of course.
 Marital infidelity can also be emotional cheating, such as sharing your most intimate secrets with someone other than your spouse or flirting with them in a way that invites sexual interest and arousal.

-We give sexual infidelity many different names: cheating, sleeping around, having an affair or liaison, being unfaithful, adultery, having a fling, or having extramarital sex.
-As for emotional infidelity, we call it: an emotional affair, flirting, being emotionally unfaithful, fooling around, and even the old-fashioned hanky-panky.
-Or, we might just say, ' Something is going on between them.'
+Sexual infidelity has many different names: cheating, sleeping around, having an affair or liaison, being unfaithful, adultery, having a fling, or having extramarital sex.
+As for emotional infidelity, we may call it: an emotional affair, flirting, being emotionally unfaithful, fooling around, and even the old-fashioned hanky-panky.
+Or, we might say,' Something is going on between them.'

 How Infidelity Can Harm Marriages

 Loss Of Trust

-When people are unfaithful in their marriage, they tend to cover their other relationship with deceit, subterfuge, and outright lying.
+When people are unfaithful in their marriage, they cover their other relationships with deceit, subterfuge, and outright lying.
 When you create this massive smokescreen, your spouse may find it hard to trust what you tell them for a long time.
-They may even suspect you when you're truthful.
-After all, how do they know, considering that you've deceived them so many times before?
+They may even be suspicious when you're being truthful.
+After all, how do they know, considering that you've received them so many times before?

 Even the partner who cheated may feel a loss of trust in their spouse.
-This can happen if they understand how much they've hurt their spouse and have a hard time believing their spouse doesn't want to hurt them back.
+This can happen if they understand how much they've hurt their spouse and have difficulty believing their spouse doesn't want to hurt them back.
 Also, if the unfaithful spouse didn't believe they and their spouse would ever cheat on them, their behavior may make them feel disillusioned.
 They may now think it's possible or even probable that their spouse is cheating on them, too, so they don't trust their spouse.

 Loss Of Emotional Intimacy After Infidelity

-When your spouse has been engaged in marital infidelity, they've been emotionally intimate with someone else.
-The present situation now corrupts any emotional connection you had with them before.
+When your spouse has been engaged in marital infidelity, they may have been emotionally intimate with someone else.
+The present situation can corrupt any emotional connection you had with them before.
 The emotional intimacy may begin to fade even before you know about the affair.
-In fact, sometimes it happens before the affair itself and is a major cause of the affair.
+Sometimes it happens before the affair itself and is a major cause of the affair.